juledwar/soufi/HACKING.rst

     hatch run ci

-will run the Python 3 tests, the PEP8 tests, Bandit (security checker), and code formatting checks.
+will run the Python 3 tests, the PEP8 tests, and code formatting checks.
 Test coverage is also displayed and without 100% test coverage the tests will fail.

 ::